 A mystery shopper can diagnose a mysterious case of low patient retention and low referrals.
-For a medical practice, fewer patients means less money, which can lead to a failed practice.
+For a healthcare practice, fewer patients mean less money, which can lead to a failed practice.
 But a mystery shopper can identify where the problem lies, and even suggest steps to fix it.

 When it comes time to select a new doctor or health care facility, patients typically either ask friends and family for referrals, or use online review sites to make their decision.
-So a good reputation is vital to the health care professional’s success.
-Unfortunately, even if a health care facility is staffed with excellent doctors, scheduling issues, long wait times, confusing paperwork and rushed appointments can leave patients feeling dissatisfied and unhappy.
+So a good reputation is vital to the healthcare practice’s success.
+Unfortunately, even if a healthcare facility is staffed with excellent doctors, scheduling issues, long wait times, confusing paperwork and rushed appointments can leave patients feeling dissatisfied and unhappy.

 When a medical practice hires a mystery shopping agency, they will work together to establish a set of criteria that the mystery shopper should evaluate during their appointment.
 Typically, these tasks include:

-In addition, health care agencies that operate several facilities may also request that the mystery shopper check to ensure that certain branding and signage is in place and properly displayed.
+In addition, any healthcare practice that operates several facilities may also request that the mystery shopper check to ensure that certain branding and signage is in place and properly displayed.
 Additionally, some practices elect to have mystery shoppers visit their competitors to gain valuable insight into what they could be doing differently.

 Once the evaluation criteria is established, an unidentified, unannounced mystery shopper will begin to evaluate the facility from the moment they call to make their appointment.
 They will note their observations and complete a questionnaire and report post-appointment.
 This information will be returned to the mystery shopper agency, which will then be passed on to the client, the manager of the healthcare facility.

 In addition to traditional mystery shopping audits, many health care facilities are now doing video mystery shopping audits, where the mystery shopper records their appointment with a discreet camera.
-With a video mystery shop, the health care facility will receive a video recording in addition to a post-audit questionnaire.
+With a video mystery shop, the healthcare practice will receive a video recording in addition to a post-audit questionnaire.